ErpNetDocs/tech/advanced/user-business-rules/action-types/sendmail.md

 ## Example

-А [Business rules](../index.md) that sends an email with "Order Confirmation" to the customer and the Sales Manager when a Sales Order has been released.
+А [business rule](../index.md) that sends an email with "Order Confirmation" to the customer and the Sales Manager when a Sales Order has been released.